Tronikelis/debdiag.nvim/README.md

-# cleardig.nvim
+# debdiag.nvim

-🏖️ Remove some clutter from your life
+Simple plugin for debounced insert mode diagnostics to remove some clutter from your life

 ## Philosophy